Resources

 Common Gotchas

-1. Leading slashes: Always include leading slashes in slugs (/about, not about)
+- Leading slashes: Always include leading slashes in slugs (

-2. Server vs client: Environment variables without NEXT_PUBLIC_ only work server-side
+/about, notabout) - Server vs client: Environment variables without

-5. Case sensitivity: Section types and slugs are case-sensitive
+'use client'must be first line in file - Case sensitivity: Section keys and slugs are case-sensitive

 Preventive Best Practices